Skip to Content

 The warm wine fragrance of glühwein, the waft of woodsmoke and roast pork.
 The shouts of excitement from the children on the old fashioned carousel.
 The evening may be chill but the atmosphere is convivial, as families and friends enjoy time together at Christmas in Heidelberg.

 Somehow there’s nothing better than a German Christmas market to start the festive season!
-Last weekend we spent a few days in Heidelberg at Christmas and experienced many German Christmas traditions.
-Some were familiar to us and and some were new.
-Here are some of the memories we brought home;
+We spent a few days in Heidelberg at Christmas and experienced the many German Christmas traditions.

 This article may contain affiliate links that provide commission on purchases you make at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.